Table of Contents

 On the other hand, a young menopausal woman who takes combined oral contraceptives with progestin, and who has a low probability of endometrial carcinoma, might receive expectant management and need to be evaluated for recurrent bleeding in the future.

 Those who present with recurrent bleeding should be considered as high risk for malignancy and should undergo endometrial sampling.
-On the other hand, patients who present with postmenopausal bleeding for the first time, who have a high pretest probability of endometrial cancer, are recommended to receive a transvaginal ultrasonography to assess the thickness of the endometrium and abnormal blood flow pattern developed due to tumor.
+On the other hand, patients who present with postmenopausal bleeding for the first time, who have a high pretest probability of endometrial cancer, are recommended to receive transvaginal ultrasonography to assess the thickness of the endometrium and abnormal blood flow pattern developed due to the tumor.

 Patients with an endometrial thickness of 4 mm or less should again receive expectant management and wait and see which approach is recommended.
 If they develop recurrent bleeding, they should go for endometrial sampling to exclude malignancy.
 On the other hand, women who have an endometrial thickness of more than 4 mm on transvaginal ultrasonography should go for endometrial sampling.